Gabinou/2DKS/README.md

 ``ks2d1s``: Input: no 2D density matrices.
 Integration method: only numerical.

 ## MISC

-Prerequisites: *scipy*, *numpy*.

 Keywords: Kolmogorov-smirnov test, multi-dimensional, two-dimensional, KS test, hypothesis testing, statistics, probability theory.

-Based on the idea by Peacock (1983), an upgrade by Fasano and Franceschin (1987) with much guidance from Numerical recipes in C by Press and Teukolsky (1996).

 # References
 [1] Peacock, J. A. (1983).
 Two-dimensional goodness-of-fit testing in astronomy. *Monthly Notices of the Royal Astronomical Society*, 202(3), 615-627.